oroinc/oro-phpstorm-plugin/README.md

-Oro PHPStorm Plugin
+Oro PhpStorm Plugin
 ========================
-Plugin for the PHPStorm that will help to increase the development speed on the projects based on the OroPlatform
+Plugin for the PhpStorm that will help to increase the development speed on the projects based on the OroPlatform

 Requirements
 -----------------------------
-Plugin requires PHPStorm 2016.1+
+Plugin requires PhpStorm 2016.1+

 Version
 -----------------------------